NVIDIA/aistore/docs/_posts/2025-05-09-etl-optimized-data-movement-and-server-framework.md

 title:  "AIStore v3.28: Boost ETL Performance with Optimized Data Movement and Specialized Web Server Framework"
 date:   May 09, 2025
 author: Tony Chen, Abhishek Gaikwad
-categories: aistore etl python-sdk
+categories: aistore etl python-sdk ffmpeg
 ---

-ETL — **Extract**, **Transform**, **Load** — is a widely adopted data preprocessing workflow.
-It offers a structured way to apply custom logic and convert a dataset into the desired format.
-But while many open-source and cloud-native ETL tools exist, they are general-purpose by design.
-And that comes at a cost: they have *no awareness* of where your data actually lives.
-This usually results in significant performance overhead from unnecessary data movement in a distributed system.
+The current state of the art involves executing data pre-processing, augmentation, and a wide variety of custom ETL workflows on individual client machines.
+This approach lacks scalability and often leads to significant performance degradation due to unnecessary data movement.
+While many open-source and cloud-native ETL tools exist, they typically do not account for data locality.

-This is exactly why we build an ETL system specific for AIStore.
-As a distributed storage system, AIStore knows exactly where every object lives in your dataset.
-This awareness eliminates redundant data movement, streamlining the entire pipeline and delivering up to **~35×** speedups compared to traditional client-side ETL workflows.
+This is precisely why we developed an ETL subsystem for AIStore.
+As a distributed storage system, AIStore has precise knowledge of where every object resides within your dataset.
+This awareness eliminates redundant data movement, streamlining the entire pipeline and delivering, as we demonstrate below, a 35x speedup compared to conventional client-side ETL workflows.

 This post highlights recent performance improvements across all three ETL stages in AIStore: